JosephScript/react-base-project/README.md

 npm init
 ```

 When you run `npm init` fill in the details however you see fit.
-In my case I used `server.js` as my `main` file, and this will be the server that serves static assets.
+For example you can use `index.js` as your main Node file, and this will be the server that serves static assets, or maybe acts as your API server (check out how to proxy below).

 ## Webpack: